-MIMS 2025 Chinese New Year Festival - Year of the Snake
+MIMS 2026 Chinese New Year Festival

-Saturday, February 8, 2025
+Saturday, February 21, 2026

 One folk story is about a monster named Nian (translates to “year”) who attacks people at the start of the year.
 Nian is afraid of the color red, bright lights and loud noises.
 These three elements are plentiful in celebrations to chase the monster away.
 Lion dances scare off evil spirits while dragon dances bring good luck.